Michael Herman’s National Discographies

 Michael Herman passed away, from COVID, in December 2020.

-With the passing of his friend Michael Herman, Stephen Ellis, of Glenview, Illinois, has agreed to continue Michael’s sui generis discography pages.
+With the passing of his friend Michael Herman, Stephen Ellis, of Glenview, Illinois, agreed to continue Michael’s sui generis discography pages.
 Ellis has been a collector of recordings of contemporary music since 1961, was a confederate of musicologist Nicolas Slonimsky for the last twenty years of his life, and published nearly 1,000 reviews of, and articles on, contemporary music over a span of 25 years as a writer/critic for Fanfare Magazine (1979–2004).

 The Discographies